vsprakash2003/docker_playground/README.md

 3. the value for these keys will be the AWS access key and secret key generated in the previous setp
 ```

-## bucket name and bucket path in the deploy services of travis.yml
+## specify bucket name and bucket path in the deploy services of travis.yml
 ```
 1. to get the bucket name, search for S3 in the AWS services search
 2. click the bucket that has been created